bit-whisperer/Watch9ReconstructFixed/README.md

 This was broken with the new youtube updates but was able to work again with some code rearranging.

 Autoplay layout was tested and appears to work.
-May not look like the original screenshot though.

 # Screenshots
 ![Watch page, with Watch9 Reconstruct active.](assets/Preview.png)